Azure/azure-webjobs-sdk-extensions/README.md

 }
 ```

+To register the File extensions, call `config.UseFiles()` in your startup code.
 For more information, see the [File samples](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Samples/FileSamples.cs).

 ###SendGrid###